Situation Factors Ap Human Geography

 • The Panama Canal: The strategic location of the Panama Canal drastically altered global trade patterns by shortening shipping routes between the Atlantic and Pacific Oceans.
 Its situation transformed the economic landscapes of countries on both coasts.

 • Detroit, Michigan (USA): Detroit's situation on the Great Lakes, providing access to shipping and transportation, was initially crucial for its automotive industry.
-However, changes in global transportation and the decline of the automotive industry led to an economic downturn, highlighting how changes in the broader situation can drastically impact a city’s fortunes.
+Even so, changes in global transportation and the decline of the automotive industry led to an economic downturn, highlighting how changes in the broader situation can drastically impact a city’s fortunes.

 Analyzing Situation in AP Human Geography